nuxt/test-utils/docs/content/en/api-reference/app-testing.md

 ---
-title: Testing an app
+title: Testing on the Server
-description: Set up testing for a Nuxt application
+description: Set up server-side testing for a Nuxt application
 position: 11
 version: 1
 category: Writing tests